d2l-ai/d2l-en/chapter_appendix/aws_install.md

 :label:`fig_ec2`

 ### Presetting Location
-Select a nearby data center to reduce latency, e.g. "Oregon". (marked by the red box in the top-right of :numref:`fig_ec2`) If you are located in China you can select a nearby Asia Pacific region, such as Seoul or Tokyo.
+Select a nearby data center to reduce latency, *e.g.,* "Oregon". (marked by the red box in the top-right of :numref:`fig_ec2`) If you are located in China you can select a nearby Asia Pacific region, such as Seoul or Tokyo.
 Please note that some data centers may not have GPU instances.